intel/ioprof/README.md

 Linux I/O Profiler (ioprof)
 ===========================

-The Linux I/O profiler is a tool that provides significant insight into I/O workloads while remaining easy to use.
+The Linux I/O profiler (ioprof) is a tool that provides significant insight into I/O workloads while remaining easy to use.
 It reports the following information:

 * I/O Histogram   - Great for determining size of hot data for SSD caching